B. P. Mandal: Civil rights commission

 The commission's report was tabled indefinitely by Prime Minister Indira Gandhi.
 A decade later, Prime Minister V. P. Singh implemented the recommendations of the Mandal Report, leading to what is now known as the caste-reservation system in India, which came into effect in 1993 after the Supreme Court gave a go-ahead for its implementation in a historic November 1992 judgement known as Indra Sawhney.

 The Mandal commission was not well received by a number of upper-caste communities, leading to nation-wide protests and uproar.
-Students from upper caste saw their educational opportunities under threat; many of the people from these castes continue to consider the policies to be unnecessary and biased.
+Upper caste students self immolated themselves.Students from upper caste saw their educational opportunities under threat; many of the people from these castes continue to consider the policies to be unnecessary and biased.

 Commemoration

 Various statues and memorials were made in his memory in the state; and one of the most significant ones stands in front of the governor's house in Patna.
 His birthday is celebrated annually in a formal ceremony led by his son, Manindra Kumar Mandal, other family members in their village, and the Chief Minister and other cabinet members of the state in Patna, Sasaram, and various other places.